Hickey, Beauvillier lead Islanders past Rangers again, 2-1 - Philly

 Hickey tied it on a one-timer off a pass from Mathew Barzal as his shot from the left point deflected off a Rangers player and past Pavelec at 4:55.

-Beauvillier put the Islanders ahead on a give-and-go with Andrew Ladd, one-timing the return pass past Pavelec from the right side for his 21st at 7:27.
-It gave the second-year forward a goal in five straight games and seven of the past eight.
+Beauvillier put the Islanders ahead on a give-and-go with Andrew Ladd for his 21st at 7:27.
+It gave the second-year forward a goal in five straight games.

 The Rangers got on the scoreboard on a power play 4½ minutes into the game.
-Brady Skjei's one-timer went over the net, bounced off the glass to Hayes on the left side and he quickly put it in for his 25th before Halak could slide over.
+Brady Skjei's one-timer went over the net, bounced off the glass to Hayes on the left side and he quickly put it in for his 25th.
 It gave Hayes a point (four goals, one assist) in five straight games.

-Coming in last in the league on the penalty kill, the Islanders gave up a power-play goal for the eighth straight game.

-NOTES: Barzal got his 61st assist, moving one away from tying Sergei Makarov (62 for Calgary in 1989-90) for third by a rookie since the 1983-84 season.
-Joe Juneau leads that list with 70 for Boston in 1992-93, followed by Pittsburgh's Sidney Crosby with 63 in 2005-06.
+NOTES: Barzal got his 61st assist, moving one away from tying Sergei Makarov (62 for Calgary in 1989-90) for third-most by a rookie since the 1983-84 season.
 Barzal is also two away from tying Bryan Trottier for the Islanders' rookie mark set in 1975-76. ...
 Anders Lee was initially given credit for Hickey's goal, but it was later changed.
-That kept Lee one away from becoming the first Islanders player to have 40 since Jason Blake in 2006-07. ...
+That kept Lee one away from becoming the first Islanders player to have 40 since Jason Blake in 2006-07.
+"He came off the ice and said 'I didn't touch it,'" Weight said. ...
 Barzal has 10 goals and 14 points in his past 12 games. ...
 Beauvillier has seven goals and 11 points in his past eight games. ...
-Hayes increased his totals to 15 goals and 26 points in 32 games since returning from an injury Jan.
+Hayes has 15 goals and 26 points in 32 games since returning from an injury Jan.
 25. ...
-Rangers coach Alain Vigneault remained tied with Ron Wilson for 10th place on the career wins list at 648.
+Vigneault remained tied with Ron Wilson for 10th place on the career wins list at 648.

 UP NEXT